edvin/fxlauncher-gradle-plugin/README.md

 Optionally include `scpOptions = ["-v"]` to enable verbose output from scp if you run into trouble.

+## What's new file

+Supply `whatsNew whatsnew.html` to include an HTML file that will be shown to the user after update.

 ## Optional parameters

 If you need to further customize the parameters to `javapackager` you can supply the `javapackagerOptions` parameter, which takes a `List<String>`.
 Consult